Updated: Apr 18

 Betsy Bauer Studio, Santa Fe, NM, 2020

-It starts with one word....OBSESSION.
+It starts with one word....PASSION.
 But I am getting ahead of myself.

 I have always loved the Japanese art aesthetic.
 My Grandmother used to travel to Japan in the 1960's and bring back handcrafted treasures.
 I lived in NYC straight out of art school and worked in an art shop famous for its Japanese papers and began experimenting with paper and bamboo sculptures.
 Finally, I traveled to Japan to visit country villages famous for paper making and indigo dyeing in the 1980's.

 Funny how you live your life as an artist and one magical moment, the past creativity all comes together to a new endeavor.
 Fast forward to 2019 in Santa Fe, NM, where I have lived for 30 years, the spark of the paper and bamboo sculptures came back to me.
 I started researching images of Japanese contemporary art.
 I came across a Japanese/American artist, Donna Sakimoto Crispin (sadly, no longer alive), who was doing mostly basketry with Japanese knots.
 She had done a little experimenting with using Japanese knots on rocks.
 I sent away for a small pamphlet on how to make the knots on rocks.
-I also noticed a few West Coast artists were making rocks with cane and knots.
+I also noticed a few West Coast artists were making rocks with cane and knots, including Shizu Designs and Deloss Webber.
+(For more, read American Craft Council article "Wrapture".)

 My First Wrapped Rock!